samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 ## Correctness

 Code is correct when, for any inputs and external state the code produces the correct output and external state.
+Inputs and outputs are explicitly defined.
+External states are implicitly defined by use in the code.
+Code *MUST* satisfy correctness before any other attributes can be considered.

 Corollary, dead code is code which does not affect the output or external state.

-Inputs are items explicitly passed into the scope such as function arguments.
-External state is anything which is not an input, e.g. global variables, class or struct member variables, or data in a file.

 ## Minimum Performance Requirements

+The minimum performance requirements are an arbitrary set of metrics which the code must meet.
 Code meets the minimum performance requirements when the code metrics conform to the minimum required metrics.

 Corollary, if there are no minimum required metrics then this attribute is not a priority and should be ignored.

 Corollary, if the metrics cannot be meaningfully measured then there are no minimum required metrics.

 ## Readability

+Readability describes the ease (or difficulty) with which a developer can understand what the code is doing and why it is being done.

 ## Performance

+Performance requirements are an arbitrary set of metrics which the code must meet.
 Performance is the conformity of this codes metrics to the desired metrics.

 Corollary, if there are no desired metrics then this attribute is not a priority and should be ignored.

 Corollary, if the metrics cannot be meaningfully measured then there are no desired metrics.

 # NOTES/WIP

 [TODO]: <> (why does this matter???)

 [TODO]: <> (purpose!)